danielkza/aiolifecycle-py/README.md

 ```

 By default, handlers are *eager*, meaning an event loop will be created and
 initialisation functions will be immediately run on module import.
-This somewhat
-matches the behaviour of a synchronous Lambda function with resources as global
-module variables.

-If you wan to initialise resources only when a handler is first called, do:
+If you want to initialise resources only when a handler is first called, do:

 ```python
 import asyncio